skaynor/monster-hunting/docs/classes-feats/new-feats.md

 I am actively adding more feats, particularly making sure there is at least one unique feat per weapon.
 If you have a homebrew feat you want to add just bring it up, I'll probably allow it.
 :::

+## Arcane Adaptation

+Your natural arcane ability allows you to improvise and adapt to your surroundings.

+- Being within 5 feet of a hostile creature doesn't impose disadvantage on your ranged attack rolls.
+- You can cast a spell that requires a spell slot with both an action and a bonus action on the same turn as long as the bonus action spell does not require a spell attack roll, saving throw, or deals damage.

 ## Armored Gunner

 *Prerequisite: Strength 13 or higher*